pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 However, in older code bases, you might see class definitions that look like this, without explicitly inheriting from the `object` base class:

 > ```
 > class MyClass:
 >     ...
 > ```

 This syntax is a [throwback to older versions of Python](https://docs.python.org/2/reference/datamodel.html#new-style-and-classic-classes).
-In Python 3 there is actually no difference between in whether you define your class in the way we have shown in this tutorial, or the old-style way.
+In Python 3 there is actually no difference in defining classes in the "new-style" way we have used throughout this tutorial, or the "old-style" way mentioned in this appendix.

-But if you are writing code which needs to run on both Python 2 and 3, you _must_ define your classes to explicitly inherit from the `object` base class.
+But if you are writing code which needs to run on both Python 2 and 3, you __must__ define your classes in the new-style convention, i.e. by explicitly inheriting from the `object` base class.
+Therefore, the safest approach is to always use the new-style format.

+<a class="anchor" id="appendix-init-versus-new"></a>
 ## Appendix: `__init__` versus `__new__`